Our Team

 Angela Huffman

-Angela holds a B.A. in English and an M.A. in Public Policy and Management from the Ohio State University.
-She raises registered Katahdin sheep on her family’s 200-year-old farm in Northwest Ohio.
+Angela holds a B.A. in English and an M.A. in Public Policy and Management from The Ohio State University.
+She raises registered Katahdin sheep on her family’s 200-year-old farm in Northwest Ohio, continuing a six-generation legacy.

 Joe Maxwell headshot